-The bay provides a tolerable anchorage as its shallow gradual slope pushes vessels of any draft up to half a mile offshore.
-As such deeper draft vessels could only overnight in settled or moderate westerly component winds of less that force 3.
-By contrast vessels that can come inshore and dry out on the hard sand beach will however find it very good.
-Approaches are straightforward as there no hazards to an eastern approach and a large fort, close to its southern end, makes a very good identifying mark from seaward.
+The bay provides only a tolerable anchorage as its shallow, gradual slope pushes vessels of any draft up to a half mile offshore.
+As such, deeper draft vessels could only overnight in settled or moderate westerly component winds of less than force 3.
+By contrast, vessels that can come inshore and dry out on the hard sand beach will find it very good.
+Approaches are straightforward as there are no hazards to an eastern approach, and a large fort, close to its southern end, makes a very good identifying mark from seaward.

 Keyfacts for Priory Bay